Napoleon’s Last Headquarters

 From 01/10 to 31/03: 10 am - 5 pm

 Closed on 01/01 and 25/12.

 Child (7-17 years old): €3

 Child (<7 years old): free

-Access the 7 attractions of the Battlefield of Waterloo at a very attractive price: Waterloo 1815 Memorial, Wellington Museum, Napoleon's Last HQ and Mont-Saint-Jean Farm.
+Pass 1815: Access the 6 attractions of the Battlefield of Waterloo at a very attractive price: Waterloo 1815 Memorial, Wellington Museum and Napoleon's Last HQ.

 Whether alone, with friends or family, follow Napoleon, his officers, aides-de-camp and surgeons during the hours leading up to the battle!